increasinglyunclear/python/video/scene_analysis/README.md

-# Scene Description Pipeline v1.0
+# Scene Description Pipeline v1.1

 A robust pipeline for scene understanding and classification using deep learning.
-This pipeline uses a ResNet50 model pre-trained on the Places365 dataset to classify scenes into 365 different categories.
+This pipeline uses an ensemble of ResNet50 models pre-trained on the Places365 dataset to classify scenes into 365 different categories with improved accuracy.

 ## Features

+- Ensemble-based scene classification using multiple pre-trained models
 - Scene classification into 365 distinct categories
-- High-accuracy scene recognition
+- High-accuracy scene recognition through model averaging
 - Detailed probability outputs for top predictions
 - Visualization of classification results
 - JSON output for programmatic use